2nd Arrondissement Bars & Nightlife

 6 Rue du Nil, 2nd

 This first-come-first-serve wine bar is a tough seat for good reason: The small plates are crafted from superb ingredients, and the wine list is reasonably priced.
-Closed on weekends, you can usually snag a spot in the first wave by going early in the week, and arriving 20 minutes before the 7pm opening.
+You can usually snag a spot in the first wave by going early in the week, and arriving 20 minutes before the opening.